Title

 IV.
 Part 2: Best Management Practices for Chemical Waste

-In addition to container labeling and accumulation time limit requirements, chemical waste managed within laboratories at UNC Chapel Hill should follow best management practices for containerization, waste segregation, personnel training, lab cleanouts and emergencies.
+In addition to container labeling and accumulation time limit requirements, chemical waste managed within laboratories at UNC Chapel Hill should follow best management practices for containerization, waste segregation, personnel training, lab cleanouts, and emergencies.

 Containers

 Waste containers and lids must be in good condition and chemically compatible with the waste inside the container.
-Waste containers must have securely fitting lids, preferably the original lid(s) for the container(s); do not use corks or stoppers.
+Waste containers must have securely fitting lids, preferably the original lid(s) for the container.
+Do not use corks or stoppers in place of lids.
 Laboratory beakers, flasks, or plastic milk cartons are not acceptable as waste containers.
 Metal containers are not acceptable unless they are the original container for the chemical waste being managed (no mixtures).
-Glass or plastic reagent bottles are generally the most convenient to use.
+Glass or plastic reagent bottles are generally recommended.

 Working Containers